barryclark/jekyll-now/_posts/2022-12-13-aws-cognito-security.md

 You can read more about AWS WAF and Cognito here: https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-waf.html

 You might be thinking how do you know which API call should you allow and which should you block.
-Well, you're in luck because we also faced this issue.
+You're in luck because we also faced the same issue.
 Our suggestion is to initially create a WAF rule in count mode which tracks all API calls made by your Cognito userpool towards the public endpoint, centralize the data and afterwards build a new WAF rule which blocks all API calls except the ones tracked by the first rule.

 Below is an example of a WAF rule which counts all the *AWSCognitoIdentityProviderService* calls via the "x-amz-target" header: